hpides/BDL/tutorial_03_hadoop_word_count_example.md

 ## Hadoop Setup

-Now we run the typical word count example on hadoop.
+Now we run the typical word count example on Hadoop.

 ### Word Count Example

-First of all we have to start the hadoop.
-Start the `hdfs` using the script `/opt/hadoop/sbin/start-dfs.sh`.
-If you did the setup correctly, you should be able to print the dfs report with `hdfs dfsadmin -report`.
+First we have to start the Hadoop.
+Start the `HDFS` using the script `/opt/Hadoop/sbin/start-dfs.sh`.
+If you did the setup correctly, you should be able to print the DFS report with `hdfs dfsadmin -report`.
 Please verify, that you have 4 Live Datanodes.
-Than start the resource manager `/opt/hadoop/sbin/start-yarn.sh`.
+Then start the resource manager `/opt/Hadoop/sbin/start-yarn.sh`.

 ```
-/opt/hadoop/sbin/start-dfs.sh
+/opt/Hadoop/sbin/start-dfs.sh
 hdfs dfsadmin -report
-/opt/hadoop/sbin/start-yarn.sh
+/opt/Hadoop/sbin/start-yarn.sh
 ```

 Create input and output directories in `hdfs`.